How do we know that Dresden was a legitimate military target?

 On February 13 and 14, 1945, British and American air forces bombed Dresden, Germany.
 The old part (Altstadt) of Dresden was completely destroyed and 25,000 to 35,000 people were killed.

-What Holocaust deniers say about Dresden.
+What Holocaust deniers say about Dresden:

-The facts about Dresden’s status as a military target.
+The facts about Dresden’s status as a military target:

 Dresden was an important industrial center with over 100 factories and industrial enterprises that employed 50,000 workers.
 These factories made armaments (shells and ammunition), torpedo parts, aircraft parts, field radios and telephones, steering elements for U-boats, specialized turbines for the Navy, X-ray equipment, and precision optical instruments.
 There was also a poison gas factory and a factory for anti-aircraft guns in Dresden.

 By February 1945, Dresden was only 90 miles away from the Eastern Front.
 This fact further increased Dresden’s importance as a transit point for military traffic to and from the Eastern Front.
 For example, a total of 28 military trains, carrying almost 20,000 men and officers, passed through just one Dresden train station each day.
-Destroying these stations and rail lines, as a means of disrupting troop movement to and from the Eastern Front, was a legitimate military aim.
+Destroying these stations and rail lines, as a means of disrupting troop movement to the Eastern Front, was a military aim.
 Dresden was also an important river port and a center of freight traffic on the Elbe River, one of the major waterways of Europe.

-The facts about Dresden’s defenses.
+The facts about Dresden’s defenses:

 From the 5th edition of Meyers Konversationslexikon (1893-97) [Public domain], via Wikimedia Commons.

 Dresden was a legitimate military target.
 It had militarily important rail lines and over 100 factories serving the Nazi war-machine.
 Dresden also played an increasingly critical role in German re-supply efforts as the Eastern Front drew closer to the city.
-The city was largely undefended because the Germans had transferred the anti-aircraft guns to the Eastern Front.
-Allied forces also did not know this.
+The city was largely undefended because the Germans had transferred Dresden’s anti-aircraft guns to the Eastern Front.
+Allied forces did not know this.
 Holocaust deniers ignore both the military importance of Dresden and the context surrounding its defenses.